-A court issuing a criminal court protective order may, after consultation with the appropriate department of the family or juvenile court, modify the criminal court protective order to allow or restrict contact between the restrained person and his or her children, spouse, or other protected person.
+A court issuing a criminal court protective order may, after consultation with the appropriate department of the family or juvenile court, modify the criminal court protective order to allow or restrict contact between the restrained person and their children, spouse, or other protected person.
 (Effective January 1, 2004.)